Stop Spaces from Rearranging Themselves in Mac OS X

 - Close out System Preferences

-This first appeared in the Mac OS X 10.7.2 update but has stuck around in modern versions of OS X too.
+For some brief history, this setting first appeared in the Mac OS X 10.7.2 update but has stuck around in modern versions of Mac OS X too, well into the modern era of macOS.
 Whether you like it or not is kind of a matter of personal preference, sometimes it’s very useful, but sometimes it can lead to confusion.